Live in Northern Michigan

 by Carly Simpson | Jul 11, 2022 | Counties, History, Towns, Vacation

-We couldn’t be more excited that Glen Haven’s historic Sleeping Bear Inn is being renovated, with plans to reopen in spring 2023.
-The property,...
+We couldn’t be more excited that Glen Haven’s historic Sleeping Bear Inn is being renovated, with plans to reopen to the public.
+The property, owned...

 Head to St. Ignace—Where History and Water Mix